bkarst/employee-dashboard-tl/README.md

 1. Run `npm install` in the root directory of the project.

-2. Set the `DATABASE_URL` in the .env file to point to your postgres database.
-Refer to .env.sample as an example.
+2. Create a `.env` file in the root directory or the project and set the `DATABASE_URL` to the desired postgres connection string.
+Refer to `.env.sample` as an example.

 3. Run `npx prisma db push` to push the initial schema to the database.